What's New for 2020-21

 Consortium Loan Service (CLS)/Access to Print Materials Held Outside GW

 The sharing of print materials through consortium loan request continues.
-Books from other consortium schools, with the exceptions of Howard University and University of District of Columbia (UDC), may now be requested for pick up at Gelman or VSTC libraries.
+Books from other consortium schools may be requested for pick up at Gelman or VSTC libraries.
 Delivery is available for GW students, faculty, staff, and emeritus faculty.

 Accessing Specialized Collections